by Jeffrey W. Hamilton

 A. Stating their goal would not allow them to reach their target because they know it would be rejected, so they manipulate others

-B. While men and women engaging in craftiness, it is often a complaint of parents of teenage girls.
+B. While both men and women engage in craftiness, it is often a complaint of parents of teenage girls.

 1. Boys tend to think that as they get bigger and stronger that force is the way to get what they want

 2. Girls tend to use their skills in language

 1. The people even suspected that it might be a trick - Joshua 9:7